Next Start

 Read: Student-Paid vs. Manufacturer-Paid Programs

-On campus, students receive hands-on auto mechanic training in our labs.18 However, many students also wonder how to become a mechanic while training at UTI.
+On campus, students receive hands-on auto mechanic training in our labs.
+However, many students also wonder how to become a mechanic while training at UTI.

-Your automotive mechanic courses will include the majority of the tools and equipment you need during on-campus training.
-The tools and equipment used in our labs are also similar or the same technology that industry manufacturers use in the field to help students build confidence before becoming an auto mechanic.
+Your automotive mechanic courses will provide most of the tools and equipment you need during on-campus training.
+The tools and equipment used in our labs are also similar or the same technology that industry manufacturers use in the field to help students build confidence before becoming auto mechanics.

-Although there’s no government-mandated definition of a mechanic, getting certified demonstrates that someone has objectively met a specific set of criteria and can validate their knowledge and abilities in automotive technology.
+Although there’s no government-mandated definition of a mechanic, getting certified demonstrates that you have objectively met a specific set of criteria and can validate your knowledge and abilities in automotive technology.
 This validation could be helpful in a job search.

 You might be wondering how to become a certified mechanic without school.
 Although it’s possible, getting certified without technical training can be pretty tricky.
 But with the right training, graduates can feel prepared to apply and test for certifications.

-UTI's Automotive Technician Training program is Master Certified by the ASE Education Foundation, a division of the National Institute for Automotive Service Excellence (ASE).16 That means our automotive technology graduates are considered well-prepared to take ASE exams.
-They can also use their training to replace one of the two years of work experience required for ASE certification.
+UTI's Automotive Technology training program is Master Certified by the ASE Education Foundation, a division of the National Institute for Automotive Service Excellence (ASE).16 That means our automotive technology graduates are considered well-prepared to take ASE exams.
+They can also use their training to replace one of the two years of work experience required to test for ASE certification.

-Even at entry-level, becoming an auto mechanic can be difficult if you don't stand out on paper.
-But those who complete a training program and pass certification exams can provide the documents some employers require when applying for jobs in the industry.
+Even at entry level, becoming an auto mechanic can be difficult if you don't stand out on paper.
+However, those who complete a training program and pass certification exams can provide the documents some employers require when applying for jobs in the industry.

 As mentioned before, “mechanic” isn’t a federally regulated term.
 However, becoming a mechanic in some states may require obtaining credentials that verify prior hands-on automotive experience.
 Other states may require credentials only for more advanced or specialized auto technician positions.